Samarth745/Credit-Card-Risk-Analysis/README.md

 * Analyzing data of over 1000 applicants to understand the features in project
 * Pre-Processing the data as per requirement
 * understanding the relation in Data
-* Encoding non numeric columns
+* Encoding non numeric columns using OHE
 * Scaling the data
 * Model Selection
 * Fine tuning the model  <br />